If you need to keep any messages for longer than the periods outlined in the above table, then there are two options:

 Download mail with POP3

-This is usually the best option for most people.
-With POP3 and an email client (e.g. Outlook, Thunderbird, etc) you can download all your messages and save them to your computer.
+This is method is considered outdated and may not work with modern email programs.
+While it may still work for you, it is not the recommended solution anymore.
+Using POP3 and an email client (e.g. Outlook, Thunderbird, etc) you can download all your messages and save them to your computer.
 Once the messages are downloaded, they will be saved until you explicitly delete them.
 In addition, you can launch your email client and view those messages at anytime without even being online.
 One thing to keep in mind is that most email clients will delete your messages off our server after downloading the messages to your computer.
 This would mean you would no longer be able to see those messages in webmail.
 You can go into your client’s options and set “keep messages on server” to get around this.
+The downsides to POP3 is that you lose all folder functionality as POP3 can only see the INBOX folder, this includes not being able to see your Spam folder anymore.